astronomer/docs/software/deployment-resources.md

 On Astronomer, resources required for the [KubernetesPodOperator](kubepodoperator.md) or the [Kubernetes Executor](kubernetes-executor.md) are set as **Extra Capacity**.

-The Kubernetes executor and KubernetesPodOperator each spin up an individual Kubernetes pod for each task that needs to be executed, then spin down the pod once that task is completed.
+The Kubernetes executor and KubernetesPodOperator each spin up an individual Kubernetes pod for each task that needs to be executed, then spin down the pod after that task is completed.

 The amount of CPU and Memory allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
 More specifically, **Extra Capacity** represents the maximum possible resources that could be provisioned to a pod at any given time.